mysterious-ben/intro-website/src/templates/blog/cross_validating_time_series.md

 <!-- ![cv_all_the_things](/static/images/cv_all_the_things.jpg) -->
 <img src="/static/images/cv_all_the_things.jpg" alt="cv_all_the_things" class="meme_img"/>

 **Data scientists cross-validate everything.** This is just the natural order of things.
 Unless you are dealing with neural networks, which are notoriously difficult to fit even once (let alone k times), the chances are that you use CV 10 times out of 10.
-The chances are also that you sometimes overuse it to the point where you totally overfit your model but this topic deserves [a separate article](https://datascienceforhire.net/blog/art_of_overfitting).

 The good old k-fold CV is great.
 It's intuitive.
 It has a solid 50-year track record.
 It's implemented in every mainstream language.
 It's backed up by theory: it's guaranteed to give a consistent estimate of an out-of-sample error with lower variance than a single train-test split.
 But there is a catch: most theoretical results regarding CV assume that our data is i.i.d. (for example, see **[Bayle2020]**).
 What if you're dealing with time series data?